Anti-Slip vs Slip-Resistant vs Non-Slip Shower Trays Explained

 Anti-slip is perhaps the term you’ll encounter most often in product descriptions.
 This is because it’s a fair and useful label that instantly tells you the tray will counteract slipping.
 However, that's not a promise; anti-slip does not mean risk-free.
 The aim of an anti-slip shower tray is not to make slipping in the shower impossible, but to drastically reduce the likelihood of slipping compared with a smoother surface.

-Shower tray manufacturer, Tissino, describes anti-slip as “the term more commonly associated with shower trays, tiles and specialist flooring.”
-They explain that it refers to surfaces “specifically engineered to improve traction and reduce the likelihood of slips in wet conditions.”
+Richard Eaton, Product Manager of shower tray manufacturer, Tissino, describes anti-slip as “the term more commonly associated with shower trays, tiles and specialist flooring.”
+He explains that it refers to surfaces “specifically engineered to improve traction and reduce the likelihood of slips in wet conditions.”

 Taking the material route and aptly applying the term anti-slip, Roca’s shower tray range, Terran-N, utilises Stonex®, an innovative, high-quality composite blend of resins and minerals.
 This textured surface has been specially engineered to meet the highest anti-slip standards, enhancing safety for all users.
 Kudos shower trays take a similar approach with their Connect2 range.
 These trays feature an exclusive pattern inspired by local slate, offering a tactile, uneven surface for superior traction.